Capturing Polysemanticity with PRISM: A Multi-Concept Feature Description Framework: Investigating Multi-Concept Features

 The distinction between syntax and semantics has deep roots in logic \cite{frege-1892-UberSinnUnd, tarski-1956-ConceptTruthFormalized} and the study of language \cite{chomsky-1957-SyntacticStructures, fodor-1975-LanguageThought}, where representations are understood to involve both structural and meaning-bearing properties.
 Additionally, pragmatics \cite{levinson1983pragmatics} has emerged as another level of analysis, focusing on how context, intention, or social norms shape the interpretation of language.
 In the context of LLMs, representations have most commonly been categorized as syntactic, including dependency structures and part-of-speech tags \cite{kulmizev-etal-2020-neural}, or semantic, involving token associations \cite{linhardt2025cat}, task-specific information \cite{yildirim-2024-TaskStructuresWorld}, or abstract encodings such as goals \cite{NEURIPS2024_b1b16c4b}, with recent work also exploring pragmatic, context-dependent interpretations \cite{lipkin-2023-EvaluatingStatisticalLanguage}.

 To gain a better overview of the representational diversity and variety of identified concepts, we now explore all extracted feature descriptions with \method.
 We embed them using GPT-2 XL, extract the final token as a feature description representation, and apply k-means clustering with $k_m=50$ to identify and visualize meta-clusters using UMAP~\cite{mcinnes2018umap}, illustrating the space of learned concepts within the model~\cite{bykov2023dora, dreyer2025mechanistic}.
-In Figure~\ref{fig:metalabels}, we present a subset of the resulting clusters and their generated meta-labels for GPT-2 XL.
+In Figure~\ref{fig:metalabels}, we present a subset of the resulting clusters and their generated metalabels for GPT-2 XL.
 Further examples can be found in Appendix \ref{app:sec:meta_labels}, including results for GPT-2 Small SAE in Figure~\ref{app:fig:meta_gptsae}.
-Meta-labels summarizing shared themes among grouped feature descriptions are generated using Gemini 1.5 Pro, with clusters outlined based on Gaussian kernel density estimation (bandwidth $h=0.3$) with point weights that decay exponentially with distance from the cluster centroid.
+Metalabels summarizing shared themes among grouped feature descriptions are generated using Gemini 1.5 Pro, with clusters outlined based on Gaussian kernel density estimation (bandwidth $h=0.3$) with point weights that decay exponentially with distance from the cluster centroid.

-First of all, we find that automatically clustering and summarizing feature descriptions is effective in producing human-interpretable abstractions and associated meta-labels, enabling users to reduce the potentially large number of descriptions they need to inspect.
+First of all, we find that automatically clustering and summarizing feature descriptions is effective in producing human-interpretable abstractions and associated metalabels, enabling users to reduce the potentially large number of descriptions they need to inspect.
 When inspecting the resulting clusters, we observe a range of distinct categories.
 For GPT-2 XL, we observe diverse \textit{semantic} categories, e.g., referring to ``Positive Experiences'' (id 6) or actions in ``Events and Activities'' (id 29).
 Furthermore, we identify domain-specific clusters of feature descriptions, with associated neurons responding to categories such as ``Digital Tools and Resources'' (id 12) and ``Legal and Administrative Affairs'' (id 45).
 Examples of \textit{syntactic} diversity include ``Time/Date Related Information'' (id 40) and ``Structured Data'' (id 18), focusing on part-of-speech and specific sentence structure.
 We further identified combined representations, e.g., syntactic concepts of quantity in the context of specific domains such as food or recipes (``Product Information'', id 8).
+Similar patterns are observed for GPT-2 Small SAE (see Figure~\ref{app:fig:meta_gptsae} in Appendix~\ref{app:sec:meta_labels}).